rrowlands/poliscore/README.md

 This is the official codebase which powers https://poliscore.us.

-Poliscore is an effort to bring about more transparency, accountability and easier access to information within the political landscape.
+Poliscore is the world's first LLM-powered legislative rating service.

 The website is built upon the following technologies: